AOEpeople/aoe_technology_radar/README.md

 the same name from older releases.

-If an item is overwritten in a new release, the attributes from the new item are merged with the old ones and a new history entry is created for that item.
+If an item is overwritten in a new release, the attributes from the new item are merged with the old ones, and a new history entry is created for that item.

 ## Open points

-* static build necessary? -> for SEO necessary
 * dotenv necessary? -> Could be necessary for other companies
 * measure file sizes necessary? -> no
 * check browsers necessary? -> no
 * copy public folder necessary? -> no
 * specific webpack configurations necessary? -> no

+## TODOs

+* Use other output folder than bin for compiled tasks, because bin is misleading with node bin folder
+* add dist folder for precompiled builder
+* add default envs to .env file
+** add envs to readme
+* Check package.json scripts
+* Add documentation for build bin (tasks) folder
+* prettier on all files
+* check lint staged and prettier
+* convert scripts to typescript as well
+** move scripts paths.js and tasks in one folder